percona/pmm/docs/setting-up/client/index.md

 # Set up PMM Client

-PMM Client is a collection of agents and exporters that run on the host being monitored.

-This page covers the different ways to install PMM Client on a Linux node and register it with PMM Server.
+There are different ways to install PMM Client on a node and register it with PMM Server.
+Choose from:

----

-The install options are:

 - [Docker](#docker): Run PMM Client as a Docker container, either directly or with Docker compose.

 - [Package manager](#package-manager):

-    - On Debian or Red Hat, install `percona-release` and use a Linux package manager (`apt`/`dnf`) to install PMM Client.
+    - On Debian or Red Hat Linux, install `percona-release` and use a Linux package manager (`apt`/`dnf`) to install PMM Client.
     - On Debian or Red Hat, download `.deb`/`.rpm` PMM Client packages and manually install them.

 - [Binary package](#binary-package): For other Linux distributions, download and unpack generic PMM Client Linux binaries.